 What food do you think of as being full fat?
 For me, it is butter, rich creamy butter.
 Unfortunately, butter is a big no-no on a heart healthy diet.

-Margarine is of course, at the top of the list when a low fat diet is prescribed.
 After all, who would want butter, full of fat and saturated fats at that!
 At the risk of being politically incorrect, saturated fats are good for you!
 But margarine …

 According to the Free Dictionary:

 A fatty solid butter substitute consisting of a blend of hydrogenated vegetable oils mixed with emulsifiers, vitamins, coloring matter, and other ingredients ,[French, from Greek margaron, pearl]

 Margarine was created in 1870 by a Frenchman from Provence, France — Hippolyte Mège-Mouriez — in response to an offer by the Emperor Louis Napoleon III for the production of a satisfactory substitute for butter.

 He used margaric acid, a fatty acid component isolated in 1813 by Michael Chevreul and named because of the lustrous pearly drops that reminded him of the Greek word for pearl, margarites – and – he claimed the Emperor’s prize.

 Is margarine harmful – 6 Secrets About Margarine “They” Don’t Tell You: